Overview of the Program

 Applicants are screened first on the basis of their application materials and then a personal interview.
 Students are admitted during the fall semester only.

 A bachelor’s degree with substantial preparation in psychology is required.
 A minimum GPA of 3.0, some experience in human services and /or research, and goals that match the program’s objectives are expected.
-Three letters of reference must be submitted through CalState Apply by the application deadline.
+Three letters of reference and a response to nine autobiographical questions must be submitted through CalState Apply by the application deadline.
+The Prerequisite Verification Form must be submitted in the Supplemental Materials section within Cal State Apply.

 The following course prerequisites are required to be completed before the start of the program: